-Below you’ll find best practices, the latest technology and practical advice for choosing and using perimeter intrusion detection solutions to protect outdoor areas.
+Below you’ll find outdoor security best practices, tips and advice for using perimeter intrusion detection solutions to protect outdoor areas.

 Our eyes work by seeing contrast between objects that are illuminated by either the sun or another form of light.
 A thermal camera operates by “seeing” heat energy from objects.
 All objects – living or not – have heat energy that thermal cameras use to detect an image.
 This is why thermal cameras can operate at […]